 A yeast infection can be treated with antibiotics.

 But these antibiotics are not designed to kill the fungi that cause a yeast infection.

 The lichen sclerosus that is causing the itching is still present.

 Therefore, your chances of getting cured are slim.

-The fungus responsible for the itchy clitoris is also the one that causes yeast infections.
+The autoimmune-induced disease responsible for the itchy clitoris is also the one that causes yeast infections.

 This means that if you want to get rid of the itch, you have to attack the fungus that is responsible for the yeast infection.

 The best way to do this is to take a probiotic.